jameshope87/LearningReact/README.md

+# Learning some React

+I am using the react/vite template to learn some react development.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.